vertica/VerticaPy/docs/source/user_guide_machine_learning_classification.rst

 Classification
 ===============

 Classifications are ML algorithms used to predict categorical response columns.
-For predicting more than two categories, these are called 'Multiclass Classifications'.
+For predicting more than two categories, these are called ``Multiclass Classifications``.
 Examples of classification are predicting the flower species using specific characteristics or predicting whether Telco customers will churn.

 To understand how to create a classification model, let's predict the species of flowers with the Iris dataset.